If your business or agency or doesn’t yet have a social media policy, it’s time to build one. Here are tips to make your policy ironclad.

 With multiple social media accounts and several people managing all the activity, too often things can get missed.

-An important part of any successful social media strategy should be to determine the process for making sure the right person sees the right messages.
-This can be the difference between gaining a loyal customer and losing a sale.
+So, you need to determine the process for making sure the right person sees the right messages.
+That can be the difference between gaining a loyal customer and losing a sale.

 Don’t leave this piece to chance.